-The goals statement should focus on how you see this program fitting into your larger goals and should show that you understand what kinds of outcomes our program supports.
-If you relate information about your history, it should focus on your recent endeavors as they relate to education or work experience directly related to writing studies.
-We assume that all of our students are/will be passionate about reading and writing, so statements to that effect need not be explicitly stated.
+Focus the goals statement on how you see this program fitting into your larger goals, and show that you understand what kinds of outcomes our program supports.
+If you relate information about your history, focus on recent endeavors in education or work experience directly related to writing studies.
+We assume that all of our students are passionate about reading and writing, so you do not need to make that explicit statement.

 We do not require GRE scores.

-The certificate may be pursued concurrently with any of several degree programs in English and elsewhere in the College of Humanities and Social Sciences.
-Part of the work toward the certificate may be applicable to these degrees.
+Students can pursue the PTW certificate concurrently with any of several degree programs in English and elsewhere in the College of Humanities and Social Sciences.
+Part of the work toward the certificate can apply to these degrees.

-If you decide to transfer into the MA program from the certificate program, more than half of your course credits must be earned after admittance to the MA program.
-Thus, only 12 credits of coursework taken as a certificate student will count toward the MA degree, so it is important to make this decision early.
-If you have taken courses as a non-degree student, you should know that if you decide to switch from Certificate to MA, you may lose credit for the courses you have taken (as the total that can be applied to the MA is 12).
-Similarly, only 6 credits of non-degree coursework will count toward the Certificate (so be sure to apply to the Certificate program before taking that third course).
+If you decide to transfer into the PWR-MA program from the PTW certificate program, more than half of your course credits must be earned after admittance to the PWR-MA program.
+Because only 12 credits of coursework taken as a PTW certificate student can count toward the PWR-MA degree, we recommend that you make this decision early.
+If you have taken courses as a non-degree student, know that if you decide to switch from the PTW certificate to the PWR-MA, you can lose credit for any courses that exceed the 12-credit transfer limit.
+Similarly, only 6 credits of non-degree coursework will count toward the PTW certificate, so be sure to apply to the PTW certificate program before taking a third course.